VCM-01

-VCM-01 ("VCM" likely being initialism for "Vietnam Cruise Missile") is a family of Vietnamese subsonic anti-surface cruise missiles developed by the Viettel Aerospace Institute (VTX).
+VCM-01 (Vietnamese Cruise Missile-01) is a family of Vietnamese subsonic anti-surface cruise missiles developed by the Viettel Aerospace Institute (VTX).

 Development and operational history

 First appearance

 In 2019, the first picture of a missile designated as VCM-01 missile was made public.
-The model was unveiled on a television show showing that the new missile was identical to the Kh-35, and information printed on the model's body showed that Z189 Shipyard was also engaged in the development of the missile.
+The model was unveiled on a television show showing that the new missile was externally identical to the Kh-35, and information printed on the model's body showed that Z189 Shipyard was also engaged in the development of the missile.
 Z189 has been the local manufacturer for the KT-184 launcher for the Vietnam People's Navy Kh-35E missiles, so it is likely that Z189 will also produce the launchers and the outer shell of the VCM-01 missiles.

 In late 2021, the VCM-01 missile appeared once more time in another television show, indirectly confirmed that the missile will be assembled by the M3 Communication Company (now merged into the Viettel Manufacturing Corporation), which is a unit of the Viettel Group.

 The VCS-01 Trường Sơn was initially revealed via images of a military convoy preparing for the 2024 Military-Political Conference, and was officially introduced at the Vietnam Defence Expo 2024.